-Deluxe naked gay cruise for gay men on deluxe all-wood traditional vessel, sailing amongst islands in Indonesia’s Flores Sea.
-Guys, naked, sailing on a traditional wooden vessel through the Flores Sea.
+Deluxe clothing optional gay cruise for gay men on deluxe all-wood traditional vessel, sailing amongst islands in Indonesia’s Flores Sea.
+Gay guys sailing on a traditional wooden vessel through the Flores Sea.
 Free, and honest, and fun.
 True camaraderie.
 A once-in-a-lifetime experience, this is.
 A dream that can be fulfilled.
 Or maybe just something that’ll make great memories...
 The trip begins on the island of Flores - a short 45 minute flight east of Bali.

 Sailing the Flores Sea aboard a traditional hardwood pinisi boat is an unusual, unbeatable experience.
 Standing on deck, sails billow in the wind and exotic islands pass by on both sides.
 The islands in Komodo National Park are the Galapagos Islands of South-East Asia, packed with astonishing natural landscapes and diverse exotic wildlife.
 With hazy volcanic cinder cones, tropical forests, wild savanna and natural beaches, the park seems almost prehistoric.

 Flores Sea is one of the world’s most dynamic marine environments, with nearly every species of coral and tropical fish represented.
 There are over 1400 different species to observe in these waters.
 Throughout the entire year one can find larger sea life such as mackerel or tuna.
 Turtles quite often appear on the slopes in the coral gardens.
 On many of the flatter sites, even by snorkeling one can experience the unbelievable beauty of this underwater world.

 A ship like this commands attention.
 Both handsome and compelling, from the moment you step on one of the decks with your bare feet, you’ll feel the craftsmanship in the wooden grooves of each plank.
 Cruising the waters, you’ll feel a luxurious air on board, as the fresh breezes surround you.